Random Wallpaper by Time of the Day

-If you run the script it should now be functional.
-But we don't want to run manually we want everything automatic.
+If you run the script it should now be functional, but we don't want to run it manually.
 We'll use

-X minutes again and again.
+X minutes.
 The amount of time between each execution is a personal decision.
-I've set to execute each 10 minutes.
+I've used 10 minutes.

 /Applications/Utilities/Terminal.app and set your editor to